ONS-Innovation/keh-address-book-lambda/README.md

-Make sure you sort out the README after this.

-How would I run this tool?
-How do I run the linters?
-How do I run tests?
-etc.

 # GitHub Repository Address Book Synchroniser Script

 A weekly AWS Lambda function to retrieve all ONS Digital GitHub usernames and ONS verified emails